microsoft/FluidFramework/packages/runtime/matrix/README.md

 return undefined;   // Empty region
 ```
 A benefit of storing the cell data in [Z-order](https://en.wikipedia.org/wiki/Z-order_curve) is that both row-major and col-major
 traversal benefit from prefetching and cache coherence.
-Reading/writing to the physical storage along either access is typically within an order of magnitude compared to sequentially accessing a cache hot native JavaScript array.
+Reading/writing to the physical storage along either axis is typically within an order of magnitude compared to sequentially accessing a cache hot native JavaScript array.